roaked/roaked.github.io/content/docs/code/bin-packing/particle-swarm-optimization.md

 ![2](https://live.staticflickr.com/65535/53360419489_89b9888fff_c.jpg)

 It was evident that while PSO demonstrated notable advantages over GA, showcasing rapid convergence in specific scenarios, it also revealed certain limitations.
 These included susceptibility to getting trapped in local optima and a significant decline in convergence rate, as evidenced by all (10) simulations becoming non-feasible upon reaching the stopping criteria.
-Attempts to bolster PSO's performance through parameter tuning yielded limited success.
+Attempts to boost PSO's performance through parameter tuning yielded limited success.

 In response to these challenges, an innovative approach was adopted by introducing a mutation mechanism.
 This involved mutations affecting both the particles' personal best and the global best.
 Integrating this mutation operator into the PSO algorithm offered significant benefits.
 Not only did it expedite convergence, but it also mitigated premature convergence issues, thereby enhancing accuracy and circumventing the aforementioned challenges.

 Multiple experiments were conducted in an effort to fine-tune the diverse parameters.
 The initial focus was on understanding the influence of population size.
 Interestingly, it was noted that augmenting the population had only a restrained impact on the number of optimal solutions, particularly when the number of iterations remained unchanged.
-The experiments were executed using the following parameters: w = 0.9, wdamp = 0.99, c1 = c2 = 2, VelMax = 0.0001, nParticleMutation = 3, and nGlobalBestMutation = 10.
+The experiments were executed using the following parameters: `w = 0.9`, `wdamp = 0.99`, `c1 = c2 = 2`, `VelMax = 0.0001`, `nParticleMutation = 3` and `nGlobalBestMutation = 10`.

 | Population Size | Optimal Sols | Non-Optimal Sols | Non-feasible | Average Simulation Time (s) |
 |-----------------|--------------|------------------|--------------|-----------------------------|